Important Disclosure — Please Read

 Mortgage Loan Insurance

 If down payment is less than 20% of the purchase price, mortgage loan insurance is typically required.
-Premiums increase borrowing cost and eligibility depends on lender requirements.
+Premiums increase borrowing cost and eligibility depends on lender and insurer requirements.

 Common Pitfalls

-These patterns show up regularly in first time buyer transactions.
-All of them are avoidable with preparation and professional advice.
+These patterns show up regularly in first-time buyer transactions.
+All of them are avoidable with preparation and independent professional advice.

 Skipping the Home Inspection